How to tell when your dog is sick

 Breathing difficulties are indicative of a serious health issue

 A dog that has trouble breathing is, without any doubt, ill.
 As both acute and chronic conditions can lead to such difficulties, you might need to pay attention to accompanying symptoms.
 If the distress is severe, you might need to take your dog to the vet for emergency treatment or intervention.

 Respiratory illnesses do not cause only breathing difficulties but also different types of coughs, wheezing, and other noises.
 A cough that lasts for more than a day can indicate a viral or bacterial infection, especially if it is accompanied by nasal discharge.
 Poor oxygenation might cause the gums and the tongue to turn bluish, suggesting the need for immediate care.

 Gastrointestinal upset: from vomiting to diarrhea

-Dogs are easily tented to eat bits of food found on the street, but this habit might lead to tummy trouble.
+Dogs are easily tempted to eat bits of food found on the street, but this habit might lead to tummy trouble.
 While vomiting can occur from time to time, it can also be a sign of gastrointestinal upset.
 Your dog can suffer from stomach flu, which is also a viral infection.
-Common symptoms include vomiting, diarrhea, loss of appetite and lethargy.
+Common symptoms include vomiting, diarrhea, loss of appetite, and lethargy.

 Changes in appearance

 Cancer is a common condition diagnosed in dogs of different ages and breeds.
-The more the cancer progresses, the more significant the changes in appearance are going to be.
-Most owners will be able to notice the weight loss, as well as the presence of lumps.
+The more cancer progresses, the more significant the changes in appearance are going to be.
+Most owners will be able to notice appetite and weight loss, as well as the presence of lumps.

 Depending on the condition the dog is suffering from, he might present oozing or bloody lesions.
 If your pet friend presents such discomforting manifestations, you might want to talk to the vet about palliative care.
 For the remaining time, your dog should be comfortable and pain-free.